open-component-model/ocm/examples/lib/creds.md

   )
 ```

-The given pattern does not specify all the possible attributes, therefore it
+The given pattern does not specify all the possible attributes, therefore, it
 matches, for example, for all ports.

 After the credentials have been configured for the used credentials context,